-- 4.4 A check was made for previously allocated sites for which the Plan as proposed to be modified provides for a significant uplift in allocated development capacity within the same development boundary or for an altered development boundary relative to the Publication Draft Plan.
+- 4.4 A check was made for previously allocated sites for which the Plan as proposed to be modified provides for a significant uplift in allocated development capacity within the same development boundary or for an altered development boundary relative to the Publication Draft Local Plan.
 A significant uplift was defined as an uplift of 10 or more dwellings, given that this was the Council's cut-off for considering allocation of a site option that came forward through the call for sites process.
-The following such sites were identified and have now been re-appraised based on the modified development capacity or boundary: - BOS 6H Branoc Park, Land West of Panfield Lane NW Braintree (Residential): Uplift of 225 dwellings.
-Note that this site was omitted in error from the list of sites identified for appraisal in the SA of the Publication Local Plan. - Group L FEER 230, 232 and 233B Land south of Feering/west of A12, Feering Strategic Growth Location (Residential): The SA of the Publication Draft Local Plan appraised Group L comprising sites FEER 230, FEER 232 and FEER 233.
+The following such sites were identified and have now been re-appraised based on the modified development capacity or boundary: - BOS 6H Branoc Park, Land West of Panfield Lane NW Braintree (residential): Uplift of 225 dwellings.
+Note that this site was omitted due to being a Core Strategy allocation from the list of sites identified for appraisal in the SA of the Publication Local Plan. - Group L FEER 230, 232 and 233B Land south of Feering/west of A12, Feering Strategic Growth Location (residential): The SA of the Publication Draft Local Plan appraised Group L comprising sites FEER 230, FEER 232 and FEER 233.
 FEER 233 has since been split into FEER 233A and FEER 233B, with FEER 233B now forming part of the group of sites being allocated and FEER 232A being excluded.
+Group L has

-This group of sites has now been reappraised as comprising FEER 230, 232 and 233B.
-In line with the methodology, FEER 233 A has not been appraised as a standalone allocation as it is already under construction. - Group L FEER 230, 232 and 233B Land south of Feering/west of A12, Feering Strategic Growth Location (Employment): See previous bullet point. - Group J BOCN 132 Land at Straits Mill off Broad Road Bocking (Residential): The SA of the Publication Draft Local Plan appraised Group J comprising sites BOCN 123 and 132.
+- now been reappraised as comprising FEER 230, 232 and 233B.
+In line with the methodology, FEER 233 A has not been appraised as a standalone allocation as it is already under construction. - Group L FEER 230, 232 and 233B Land south of Feering/west of A12, Feering Strategic Growth Location (employment): See previous bullet point. - Group J BOCN 132 Land at Straits Mill off Broad Road Bocking (residential): The SA of the Publication Draft Local Plan appraised Group J comprising sites BOCN 123 and 132.
 BOCN 123 has since been removed and only BOCN 132 now forms this site.
-This group of sites has now been reappraised as comprising BOCN 132 only.

-Group J - BOCN 132 - Land at Straits Mill off Broad Road Bocking (Employment): See previous bullet point.
+This group of sites has now been reappraised as comprising BOCN 132 only. - Group J BOCN 132 Land at Straits Mill off Broad Road Bocking (employment): See previous bullet point.